daenney/daenney.github.io/_posts/2016-10-23-monitoring.md

 anywhere else too just as quickly and get going, which is really nice.

-If you want to take a look, you can find the config and the `docker-compose.yml` file right here: https://github.com/daenney/monitoring.
+If you want to take a look, you can find the config and the `docker-compose.yml` file right [here](https://github.com/daenney/monitoring).
-And yes, I still use Puppet to manage that.
+And yes, I still use Puppet to manage those few configuration files and ensure everything ends up in the right place.

 One great thing I ran into... my stupid home router doesn't do SNMP very well.
 Once it gets busy with more network traffic it doesn't only stop